Proper Way to Hold a Mouse and Avoid Injury

 - Pick right size.
 The first and most important step is to pick the right size mouse.
 People mistakingly think all mouse are the same size, this thinking is wrong.

 You know a mouse is small for your palm when a part of your palm is not cradling the object properly and fingers are not aligned with the buttons.

 On the other hand you know a mouse is too big for your palm when part of the mouse when gripped touches your wrist, that is why you subconsciously adjust your grip to align with the controls and hold the mouse.
-This type of grip is the number one reason you experience wrist pain in the office.
+This type of grip is the number one reason you experience wrist pain in the of

 Granted you need to do your work efficiently, however excessive screen motions is a serious problem.
 Excessive windscreen motion involves running the cursor all over the screen.

 To reduce wrist agitation that cause stress in your blood vessels or tendons keep to the minimum ulnar nerve deviation of the wrist by keeping the windscreen motion of the cursor to a minimum.